Why God Cares Who You Sleep With

-However, God is not behind the times.
-To the contrary, He created time, reigns over time, and exists throughout (and outside of) time.
+However, He is behind time.
+In other words, He created time, reigns over time, and exists throughout (and outside of) time.
 Why would a God like that give us a bunch of outdated rules by which to govern our sex drive?

 Indeed, time was the first of God’s creative work; the context in which He chose to design all the content of the known universe.
 As He put it to His servant Job: